-The different model configurations exhibit climatological jets at different latitudes and with different strengths, and thereby give rise to different variability.
-We have three different model climatologies to compare: equinox, winter and summer.
-The equinox configuration gives a strong jet centred at 40° (Fig. S1a in supplementary material), whereas the winter and summer hemispheres of the solstice configuration have weaker jets around 45° and 35° latitude (Fig. S1b,c in supplementary material), respectively.
+The different model configurations exhibit climatological jets at different latitudes and with different strengths and thereby give rise to different variability.
+We have three different model climatologies to compare: equinox, winter, and summer.
+The equinox configuration gives a strong jet centered at 40° (Fig. S1a in the supplementary material), whereas the winter and summer hemispheres of the solstice configuration have weaker jets around 45° and 35° latitude (Figs. S1b and S1c in the supplementary material), respectively.

-In order to test the relationships found in the simplified model in a more realistic setting, the model data are compared to the ERA-Interim observational reanalysis dataset from the European Centre for Medium-Range Weather Forecasts (Dee et al. 2011).
-The data are analysed as daily mean (from four times daily resolution - the eddy fluxes are first computed at 6-hourly resolution and then averaged over 24 h) for the time period between 1 January 1981 and 31 December 2010 (10957 days) on a grid with a resolution of 0.7° in latitude and longitude, and 27 pressure levels between 1000 hPa and 100 hPa.
-The temporal anomalies were formed by removing the seasonal cycle (subtracting the climatology of each calendar day), hence no specific season is analysed.
-Only Southern Hemisphere observed data were analysed in this study, where the climatological jet is centred around 50° latitude (Fig. S1d in supplementary material).
+To test the relationships found in the simplified model in a more realistic setting, the model data are compared to the ERA-Interim observational dataset from the European Centre for Medium-Range Weather Forecasts (Dee et al. 2011).
+The data are analyzed as daily mean (from four-times-daily resolution-the eddy fluxes are first computed at 6-hourly resolution and then averaged over 24h) for the time period between 1 January 1981 and 31 December 2010 (10 957 days) on a grid with a resolution of 0.7° in latitude and longitude, and 27 pressure levels between 1000 and 100 hPa.
+The temporal anomalies were formed by removing the seasonal cycle (subtracting the climatology of each calendar day), hence no specific season is analyzed.
+Only Southern Hemisphere observed data were analyzed in this study, where the climatological jet is centered around 50° latitude (Fig. S1d in the supplementary material).